-Then, a natural question arises: which cross-validation method should be used for minimizing the risk of the selected estimator?
-For instance, a popular family of cross-validation methods is $V$-fold cross-validation \cite[often called $k$-fold cross-validation]{Gei:1975}, which depends on an integer parameter $V$, and enjoys a smaller computational cost than other classical cross-validation methods.
-The question becomes (1) which $V$ is optimal, and (2) can we do almost as well as the optimal $V$ with a small computational cost, that is, a small $V\,$?
+Then, a natural question arises: which cross-validation method should be used for minimizing the risk of the final estimator?
+For instance, a popular family of cross-validation methods is $V$-fold cross-validation \citep[often called $k$-fold cross-validation]{Gei:1975}, which depends on an integer parameter $V$, and enjoys a smaller computational cost than other classical cross-validation methods.
+The question becomes (1) which $V$ is optimal, and (2) can we do almost as well as the optimal $V$ with a small computational cost, that is, a small~$V$?
 Answering the second question is particularly useful for practical applications where the computational power is limited.

-Surprisingly, few theoretical results exist for answering these two questions, especially with a non asymptotic point of view \cite{Arl_Cel:2010:surveyCV}.
-In short, it is proved in least-squares regression that at first order, $V$-fold cross-validation is suboptimal for model selection if $V$ stays bounded, because $V$-fold cross-validation is biased \cite{Arl:2008a}.
-When correcting for the bias \cite{Bur:1989,Arl:2008a}, we recover asymptotic optimality whatever $V$, but without any theoretical result distinguishing among values of $V$ in second order terms in the risk bounds \cite{Arl:2008a}.
+Surprisingly, few theoretical results exist for answering these two questions, especially with a non-asymptotic point of view \citep{Arl_Cel:2010:surveyCV}.
+In short, it is proved in least-squares regression that at first order, $V$-fold cross-validation is suboptimal for model selection (with an estimation goal) if $V$ stays bounded, because $V$-fold cross-validation is biased \citep{Arl:2008a}.
+When correcting for the bias \citep{Bur:1989,Arl:2008a}, we recover asymptotic optimality whatever $V$, but without any theoretical result distinguishing among values of $V$ in second order terms in the risk bounds \citep{Arl:2008a}.

-Intuitively, if there is no bias, increasing $V$ should reduce the variance of the $V$-fold cross-validation estimator of the risk, hence reduce the risk of the final estimator, as confirmed by some simulation experiments \cite[for instance]{Arl:2008a}.
-But variance computations for unbiased $V$-fold methods have only been made in a very specific regression setting, and they are asymptotic \cite{Bur:1989}.
+Intuitively, if there is no bias, increasing $V$ should reduce the variance of the $V$-fold cross-validation estimator of the risk, hence reduce the risk of the final estimator, as supported by some simulation experiments \citep[for instance]{Arl:2008a}.
+But variance computations for unbiased $V$-fold methods have only been made in the asymptotic framework for a fixed estimator, and they focus on risk estimation instead of model selection \citep{Bur:1989}.